LincolnixLearningCenter/prep_ruby_challenges/README.md

 -   "logic" way through problems
     -   pseudocoding ("whiteboarding")
+        -   software design
+            -   solve problem first THEN code the solution
+            -   break Problem apart into individual sub-processes called "Modules"
+                -   Modules Interface
+                    -   keep modules as independent as practically possible (aim for low "Coupling")
+                    -   make sure modules are all working towards the same goal (are highly "Cohesive")
+                    -   try to keep modules insulated from how other modules actually do their job (keep them highly "Encapsulated")
+            -   SOLID principles

     -   modular design and engineering best practices
     -   4-step engineering problem solving approach
         1. Understand the problem